t-makaro/nb_pdf_template/README.md

 > */Anaconda3/Lib/site-packages/nbconvert/templates/latex

 ### Automatically:
-Warning this has only been tested on windows.
-It has been reported to work on MacOS as well.
+This has been thoroughly tested on windows, and it has been reported to work on MacOS as well.
 ```
 pip install nb_pdf_template
 python -m nb_pdf_template.install